H4m5t3r/Keskustelufoorumi/README.md

 * Users can now edit their own messages.
 * Users can add ansers to messages posted on the chat forum.
 * Messages can have a category.

+Notes
+* Currently there is only one administrator account and it is defined as the account with the ID 1.
+One possible way of expanding on roles in this application would be to create a new table with roles and make every account have a role ID.
+Then this number would be passed into all methods instead of the account ID to verify what kind of user it is and what features they should have access to.
+This would however mean that I would have to include a sixth table in the database, which would exceed the recommended amount of tables in this project.